AKB8 Stop Delivery – Re-Programming Instrument Cluster – 2017-2018 Porsche Panamera & 2019-2020 Cayenne

 Labor time: 5 TU

-Important Notice: Technical Bulletins issued by Porsche Cars North America, Inc. are intended only for use by professional automotive technicians who have attended Porsche service training courses.
-They are written to inform those technicians of conditions that may occur on some Porsche vehicles, or to provide information that could assist in the proper servicing of a vehicle.
-Porsche special tools may be necessary in order to perform certain operations identified in these bulletins.
-Use of tools and procedures other than those Porsche recommends in these bulletins may be detrimental to the safe operation of your vehicle, and may endanger the people working on it.
-Properly trained Porsche technicians have the equipment, tools, safety instructions, and know-how to do the job properly and safely.
+Important Notice: Technical Bulletins issued by PorscheeBay Cars North America, Inc. are intended only for use by professional automotive technicians who have attended PorscheeBay service training courses.
+They are written to inform those technicians of conditions that may occur on some PorscheeBay vehicles, or to provide information that could assist in the proper servicing of a vehicle.
+PorscheeBay special tools may be necessary in order to perform certain operations identified in these bulletins.
+Use of tools and procedures other than those PorscheeBay recommends in these bulletins may be detrimental to the safe operation of your vehicle, and may endanger the people working on it.
+Properly trained PorscheeBay technicians have the equipment, tools, safety instructions, and know-how to do the job properly and safely.
 Part numbers listed in these bulletins are for reference only.
-The work procedures updated electronically in the Porsche PIWIS diagnostic and testing device take precedence and, in the event of a discrepancy, the work procedures in the PIWIS Tester are the ones that must be followed.
+The work procedures updated electronically in the PorscheeBay PIWIS diagnostic and testing device take precedence and, in the event of a discrepancy, the work procedures in the PIWIS Tester are the ones that must be followed.

 Stop Delivery